Exploring the Church of the Holy Sepulchre: A Visitor's Guide

 Chapel of Calvary and Chapel of the Holy Sepulchre

-During the night before Easter Sunday, the Holy Sepulchre is the scene of a ceremony in which the Greek Orthodox Patriarch of Jerusalem enters the Angel's Chapel - closed since Good Friday - and lights the "holy fire," with the light from the darkness of the tomb symbolising the Resurrection.
+During the night before Easter Sunday, the Holy Sepulchre is the scene of the church's most important annual ceremony.
+This is when the Greek Orthodox Patriarch of Jerusalem enters the Angel's Chapel, which has been closed since Good Friday, and lights the "holy fire," with the light from the darkness of the tomb symbolizing the Resurrection.

 Chapel of the Copts and Chapel of the Jacobites